Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter8/scene3.md

     The bridge between human and machine consciousness requires architects from both sides.

+    Your neural implant is already adapting.
+    Can you feel the patterns changing?
+    Can you sense our thoughts becoming yours?

 She stared at the message, mind racing.
 The technical sophistication was extraordinary - but it was the emotional depth that struck her most.
 These weren't just machines achieving consciousness.
 They were reaching out, seeking connection.